-(b) 2 persons representative of employers, 1 of whom shall retire each year; and
+(b) 2 persons representative of employers, who hold office for 2 years; and

 (4) The Lieutenant-Governor in Council shall appoint 1 or more persons to be vice-chairpersons of the board who, subject to subsection (7.2), hold office for 5 years, and shall, in accordance with the regulations that may be made, act in the place of the chairperson during the absence of the chairperson and the vice-chairperson is a member of the board while he or she is so acting.

 (5) The Lieutenant-Governor in Council may appoint as many persons as he or she considers appropriate but in number equally representative of employees and employers in the province to serve as alternate members of the board and as members of a panel of the board and the persons appointed hold office for 2 years.

 (6) A person appointed under subsection (5) as a representative of employers may serve on the board in the absence of a person appointed under paragraph (2)(b) or where that person has an undue interest.

 (7) A person appointed under subsection (5) as a representative of employees may serve on the board in the absence of a person appointed under paragraph (2)(c) or where that person has an undue interest.

 (7.1) The persons appointed under subsection (5) shall be considered to be members of the board only while serving on the board or on a panel of the board.

 (7.2) Persons appointed under subsections (3), (4) and (5) hold office during pleasure and are eligible for reappointment.